-Royal guests and staff were surprised and priviledged to see a leopard kill in camp just this week and one walk right through camp at 10am!
+Royal guests and staff were surprised and privileged to see a leopard kill in camp just this week and another one walked right through camp at 10am!
 Unbelievable!

 Fast Facts about this powerful big cat:

 - Leopards are astoundingly strong.
-They are pound for pound the strongest of the big cats.
+Pound for pound they are the strongest of the big cats.

 - They are able to climb trees, even when carrying heavy prey, and often choose to rest on tree branches during the day.

 - Leopards are renowned for their agility.
-They run up to 58km/h and can leap 6m horizontally and 3m vertically.
+They can run at a maximum of around 58km/h and can leap 6m horizontally and 3m vertically.

 - They are also very strong swimmers.

-- Leopards are predominantly solitary animals that have large territories.
+- Leopards are predominantly solitary animals with large territories.

 - They mark their ranges with urine and leave claw marks on trees to warn others to stay away.

-- They have various vocalisations such as a rasping cough which they perform to announce their presence to other leopards.
+- They have various vocalisations such as a rasping cough which they utter to announce their presence to other leopards.

 - Leopards tend to have two or three cubs per gestation.